Is an RETR needed on Sheriff Sales?

 How do I complete the transfer return for a Sheriff's Deed?

 The successful bidder at a sheriff's sale is an LLC.
 The only members of the LLC are the defendants, who are also spouses.
 They purchased their own house in the name of the LLC.
 The LLC was in existence prior to the commencement of the foreclosure and the sheriff's sale.
 Is this transfer exempt under state law (sec.
+77.25(14), Wis.
+Stats. or sec.
 77.25(15s), Wis.
-Stats.), since the spouses are the only members of the Grantee (LLC)?
+Stats.)?

 Does a transfer return need to be filed when an IRS Certificate of Sale of Seized Property (Form 2435) is recorded?